Septic Tank – How Do I Empty My Septic Tank? – Answered By D.C. Merrett

 Can I add anti-freeze to my septic tank?

 Adding anti-freeze to a septic tank isn’t advised by professional septic tank providers.
 The chemicals in anti-freeze will kill the beneficial bacteria in the tank.
 This bacteria is essential to the breakdown of solid waste in the tank.
-The use of chemical additives are not advised as they tend to be detrimental to the function of the septic tank.
+The use of chemical additives is not advised as they tend to be detrimental to the function of the septic tank.

 How often should my septic tank be emptied?